josedamianm/Learning_p5js/README.md

 # Learning_p5js
-This will help lo learn p5.js
+This Project help with the learning of p5.js